ML4SCI/QMLHEP/Quantum_Transformers_Alessandro_Tesi/README.md

 # Quantum Transformers Alessandro Tesi
+*Note: Some circuits printed with SVG may not display correctly on GitHub.
+Please try viewing them with VS Code or Jupyter Notebook.*

 This project aims to implement the  Orthogonal patch wise neural network outlined in the paper [Quantum Vision Transformers](https://arxiv.org/abs/2209.08167) by El Amine Cherrat, Iordanis Kerenidis, Natansh Mathur, Jonas Landman, Martin Strahm, Yun Yvonna Li, harnessing the power of quantum computing to enhance the capabilities of vision transformers.